 - Lay the crust on top of the peach mixture, then cut a few slits in the crust so that the steam can escape.

-- Follow the instructions in my Cherry Rhubarb Pie post if you want to do a traditional lattice top.
+- Follow the instructions in my Cherry Rhubarb Pie post to do a traditional lattice top.

-- Since this is an easy recipe I prefer to do a "cheat lattice crust" by laying pie dough strips on top of the cobbler on a slant in one direction.
-Then placing another set of strips directly on top in the opposite direction.
+- Since this is an easy recipe, I prefer to do a "cheat lattice crust" by laying pie dough strips on top of the cobbler on a slant in one direction and then placing another set of strips directly on top in the opposite direction.

 - Trim off excess dough with a sharp knife and discard.